Why Stripping Your Amazon Book Link Makes Sense!

 Quick and easy!

-As authors, it’s easy to get hung up about reviews, especially if you don’t have a lot or you get a bad one which you feel is unjustified.
+As authors, it’s easy to get hung up about reviews, especially if you don’t have a lot or you get a bad one that you feel is unjustified.
 Don’t stress about it.
-If your book sells and it’s worth reviewing, people are going to review.
+If your book sells and it’s worth reviewing, people are going to review it.
 To put it in perspective, we average 1-2 reviews per month, which are about 1% of sales.
 Sometimes, we don’t even get that.
 It can take a long time to get reviews.

 Leave a Reply